mtejedor22/ML-Supervised-Learning/README.md

 ## Overview

-This repository contains a Jupyter Notebook (`SL_Assigment1.ipynb`) that demonstrates the application of various supervised learning techniques on two different datasets: Wine Quality Dataset and Breast Cancer Dataset.
+This repository contains a Jupyter Notebook ([`SL_Assigment1.ipynb`](SL_Assigment1.ipynb)) that demonstrates the application of various supervised learning techniques on two different datasets: Wine Quality Dataset and Breast Cancer Dataset.
 The notebook explores decision tree, neural network, boosting, SVM and K-neighbour classifiers for both datasets, showcasing learning curves, validation curves, and hyperparameter tuning.

+For acessing the files through Georgia Tech affiliation use the following link:

 ## Dependencies